 If there are shady areas in your yard, such as underneath your trees, dormant seeding can help fill in areas where grass has trouble growing.

-While deciduous trees are still bare, more light will reach the grass seed, encouraging the dormant seeds to germinate immediately after temperatures warm, before trees have a chance to put out new leaf growth.
+While deciduous trees are still bare, more light reaches the grass seed, encouraging the dormant seeds to germinate immediately after temperatures warm, before trees put out new leaf growth.

 Dormant seeding with shade-tolerant grass types, such as a fine fescue mix, will also help increase growth in shady spots.

-Dormant seeding won’t work well in yards with high winter foot traffic, although deep or icy snow can act as a blanket that protects the seeds from being dispersed.
-But without snow cover to protect the seeds, foot traffic may scatter the seeds or cause compacted soil.
+Dormant seeding won’t work well in yards with high winter foot traffic.
+Deep or icy snow can act as a blanket that protects the seeds, but without snow cover, foot traffic may scatter the seeds or compact the soil.

 Cool-season grasses are the best turfgrass types for dormant seeding.
 Some of the best grass types for winter overseeding include: